Can I Relocate With My Child After a Divorce in New Jersey?

 • Any other factors the court deems relevant

 If your former spouse contests your request to relocate, the court will often appoint a mental health professional to evaluate your family and help the court decide on whether or not you can relocate with your child.
-This may sound excessive, however, it is often the case, which is why you need an experienced Chatham family law attorney at your side who can fight for your rights and your child’s best interest.
+This may sound excessive, however, it is often the case, which is why you need an experienced Morristown family law attorney at your side who can fight for your rights and your child’s best interest.

 Contact our experienced New Jersey firm